ibirle/cs326-final-alpha/docs/milestone3.md

 * Added Descriptions section
 * Added a new api to APIs of projects for getting vote info
 * Note above user interaction for how users are implimented
-* Addiitons to division of labor
+* Additions to division of labor

 # Database fields